hemanthsai126/CIC-IDS/readme.md

 Required behavior:

-- DB-backed global default engagement hours.
+- DB-backed global engagement hours.
-- Use the lead timezone when available.
-- Infer timezone from lead state where possible.
+- Operators can select allowed days of week.
+- Operators can set the allowed start and end time.
+- Use a single lead-engagement timezone from Settings for all leads in the first version.
-- Fall back to a safe default timezone when unknown.
+- Fall back to Central Time when no timezone has been configured.
-- Block proactive outbound engagement outside allowed hours.
+- Block Ben autopilot from proactive outbound engagement outside allowed hours.
 - If the customer texts, emails, or calls first during non-engagement hours, Ben may reply to that inbound conversation when autopilot is otherwise allowed.
+- Keep the current manual operator send flow.
+If an operator sends a message to a specific lead outside configured engagement hours, show a small warning but allow the operator to continue.

 Configurable fields:

 - Allowed days of week.
 - Start time.
 - End time.
-- Timezone strategy: lead timezone, account default timezone, or fixed timezone.
-- Channel-specific windows for SMS, WhatsApp, email, and voice.
+- Lead-engagement timezone.
 - Holiday exceptions.
-- Emergency override or manual operator override.

-Recommended defaults:

-- SMS and WhatsApp: customer local time, daytime and early evening only.
-- Voice: narrower hours than SMS/email.
-- Email: can be broader, but still respects daily caps and frequency thresholds.
-- No proactive outbound during blocked hours.
-- Reactive replies allowed when the customer initiates during blocked hours, because the customer has already opened the conversation.

 The backend should distinguish proactive sends from reactive replies.
 Scheduled follow-ups should be delayed to the next allowed window, while reactive replies can proceed if the latest customer inbound event is the trigger.

 ## Engagement Frequency Thresholds

-This section controls how often Ben and operators can engage leads, especially when a person is not responding.
+This section controls how often Ben can engage leads, especially when a person is not responding.

 Required behavior:

 - DB-backed thresholds.
-- Enforced before scheduling or sending messages.
+- Enforced before Ben schedules or sends messages.
 - Thresholds should be evaluated per lead and per channel.
 - Ben should never exceed configured thresholds.
 - When a threshold blocks an action, the system should record why and optionally create an inbox item for operator review.
+- These thresholds should not block manual operator sends.
+Operator sends can still count against email sending limits where those limits apply.

 Initial thresholds: